jeromerg/NCase/README.md

 Testing all combinations is nice, but it is expensive.
 We generated before 84 test cases with only three properties and a few values for each one.
 Instead of generating all combinations with the `AllCombinations` definition, you can use the alternative definition called `PairwiseCombinations`.
 It generates a set of test cases, that contains all possible pairs between all groups of assignments (more about [pairwise testing here][pair]).

-Both definitions, `AllCombinations` and `PairwiseCombinations`, have exactly the same syntax, so you just need to change the name of the definition as you call `builder.NewDefinition<...>(...)`:
+Both definitions, `AllCombinations` and `PairwiseCombinations`, have exactly the same syntax, so you just need to change the name of the definition when you call `builder.NewDefinition<...>(...)`:

 <!--# NCasePairwiseCombinations -->
 ```C#